bogderp/keep-warm/README.md

 ## Running the script

-Before running the script, you need to update your bundle and save the output to a file.
-You can do this using the following command:
+Before running the script, update your bundle and save the output to a file using the following command:

 ```sh
 bundle update > output.txt
 ```

-Afterwards, you can run the script using the output file as an argument:
+Afterwards, run the script using the output file as an argument:

 ```sh
 ./bin/keep_warm output.txt
 ```

-Please ensure that you are in the correct directory where the `keep_warm.rb` file is located before running the commands.
+Ensure that you are in the correct directory where the keep_warm.rb file is located before running the commands.

 ## IRB Console

-You can also run the script in an IRB console after installing the gem.
-You can do this by initializing the class and passing the output file as an argument:
+You can also run the script in an IRB console after installing the gem by initializing the class and passing the output file as an argument:

 ```ruby
   require 'keep_warm'